-- The building exceeds 6 storeys in scale which makes it a 'relevant building' in respect of requiring a fire safety assessment.
-The Health and Safety Executive (HSE) were consulted on the application and requested additional information to be submitted as the applicant's fire assessment was incomplete. - The comments from the HSE highlighted an area where there would e concerns regarding fire safety.
-In response to this the applicant submitted amended plans to alter the layout to ensure the issues identified were addressed. - At the time of drafting this report the plans are still under consideration from the HSE and Members will be updated via the amendment sheet.
-It is assumed that, in principle, the matter will be resolved.
+- 22.1 The building exceeds 6 storeys in scale which makes it a 'relevant building' in respect of requiring a fire safety assessment.
+The Health and Safety Executive (HSE) were consulted on the application and requested additional information to be submitted as the applicant's fire assessment was incomplete. - 22.2 The initial comments from the HSE highlighted an area where there would be concerns regarding fire safety.
+In response to this the applicant submitted amended plans to alter the layout to ensure the issues identified were addressed. - 22.3 The amended plans have resulted in no issues being raised from HSE and there are no fire safety concerns from a planning perspective as a result.